 Tina Plummer, an assistant superintendent at the Mehlville School District in St. Louis, has worked to improve the computer science gender gap.
-She told Discovery Education that schools had to reach girls when they were young, form connections with the community, and provide girls with role models.
+Plummer and her district partnered with Discovery Education to reach girls when they were young, advocating to form connections with the community, and provide girls with role models.

 “Start young, and give them opportunity,” said Plummer.

 Mehlville’s schools also reached girls by offering them a girls-only event, “Breakfast with the Experts,” to showcase their various STEM courses and to introduce them to women in the community with careers in engineering, neurobiology, and computer programming.

 There are signs of progress.
 More girls took the AP computer science exam in 2016 than ever before.
 In 2015, 22 percent of all test takers were girls; in 2016, 23 percent were girls.
 The College Board also reported that eight states had fewer than ten girls who took the test.